SegmentationBLWX/sssegmentation/docs/Tutorials.md

 Finally, the users could jump to the [`ssseg/modules/models/schedulers` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/schedulers) in SSSegmentation to read more source codes of the supported schedulers and thus better learn how to customize the schedulers in SSSegmentation.

-## Customize Heads
+## Customize Segmentors

-Head is the image decoder that transforms feature maps to a predicted segmentation mask, such as [Deeplabv3](https://arxiv.org/pdf/1706.05587.pdf) and [IDRNet](https://arxiv.org/pdf/2310.10755.pdf).
+Segmentor will process the feature maps outputted by the backbone network, and transforms the feature maps to a predicted segmentation mask using a decoder head (*e.g.*, [Deeplabv3](https://arxiv.org/pdf/1706.05587.pdf) and [IDRNet](https://arxiv.org/pdf/2310.10755.pdf)).

-#### Head Config Structure

-An example of head config is as follows,
+Here is an example of head config,

 ```python
 SEGMENTOR_CFG['head'] = {